 Bobcat.
 The Bobcat rank is for all boys who join Cub Scouting.

 Tiger Cub.
-The Tiger Cub program is for first-grade (or age 7) boys and their adult partners.
+The Tiger Cub program is for first-grade (or age 7) youth and their adult partners.
 There are five Tiger Cub achievement areas.
 The Tiger Cub, working with his adult partner, completes 15 requirements within these areas to earn the Tiger Cub badge.
 These requirements consist of an exciting series of indoor and outdoor activities just right for a boy in the first grade.

 Bear.
-The Bear rank is for boys who have completed second grade (or are age 9).
+The Bear rank is for youth who have completed second grade (or are age 9).
 There are 24 Bear achievements in four categories.
 The Cub Scout must complete 12 of these to earn the Bear badge.
 These requirements are somewhat more difficult and challenging than those for Wolf rank.

 Many of the activities happen right in the den and pack.
 The most important are the weekly den meetings and the monthly pack meetings.